vegaprotocol/documentation/versioned_docs/version-v0.73/tutorials/proposals/referral-program-proposal.md

 * A minimum of whichever is larger, associated with that public key: <NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.minProposerBalance" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="governance.proposal.referralProgram.minProposerBalance" hideName={true} formatter="governanceToken" suffix="tokens"/>) or <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideValue={true}/> (<NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" hideName={true} formatter="governanceToken"  formatter="governanceToken" suffix="tokens"/>)
 * Familiarity with [governance on Vega](../../concepts/governance.md)

+You should also share your proposal idea in the [_Governance_ forum section ↗](https://community.vega.xyz/c/governance) before submitting it to the network.

 ## Anatomy of a referral program proposal
 The fields below all need to be defined to enable the referral program or replace an existing one.